BigBahss/vscode-cmantic/README.md

 ![Add Definition](./images/add_definition.gif)

-Selecting an undefined function declaration with your cursor will suggest the following code actions in the lightbulb menu.
+Selecting an undefined function declaration will suggest the following code-actions in the light-bulb menu.

 The `cmantic.addDefinitionInSourceFile` command/code-action creates an empty definition in a matching source file from a function declaration in a header file.